tanwlj1/CS5344-BigData-Project/README.md

 There are two packages used in this project.

-1. Surprise by Nicholas Hub (Python)
+1. Surprise by Nicholas Hug (Python)
 2. Apache Sparks - Content based filtering (Python)